jimfenton/800-63-ImplResources/sp800-63b/sec5_authenticators.md

 One of the significant changes in SP 800-63B is a rethinking of the role of memorized secrets and minimization of their burden on subscribers.
 In accordance with Executive Order 13681 [EO 13681], transactions involving any significant risk, including any which involve the release of personal information, require multi-factor authentication.
 As a result, memorized secrets alone will be used only when a relatively low level of security is required.

-Research [find relevant Herley paper] has shown that there is a significant gap between the requirement for memorized secrets that must protect against an offline attack as compared with those that only protect against throttled online attacks.
+Research [[1]](#ref1) has shown that there is a significant gap between the requirement for memorized secrets that must protect against an offline attack as compared with those that only protect against throttled online attacks.
 For memorized secrets to be considered secure against current offline attacks, a considerably higher minimum length would be required.
 Even so, there is no assurance that subscribers would pick memorized secrets that don't lend themselves to automated guessing attacks.
 Accordingly, a two-pronged approach was adopted:
 * Set minimum memorized secret requirements to protect against online attacks only, accept the risk of offline attacks, and throttle online attempts.
 * Require verifiers to implement secure hashing of memorized secrets, including iterated hashing with a salt, and recommend hashing with a secret value as well.